 I especially noticed if I send kids with sandwiches all the bread would be leftover.
 What a waste of bread.
 I started to wonder why do I even bother sending them with sandwiches.

 Then one day my mother-in-law made cute kid-friendly kabobs and I realized that was my answer.
 I think your kids will love these easy-to-make Kabobs for their lunch too.

-How to Make Kid Friendly Lunch Kabobs for School
+How to Make Lunch Kabobs for Kids School Lunch

 Let me know your creative ways of making the kabobs.
 I love when my readers share all their great ideas with each other.

-Need some more family ideas check out these articles.
+Need some more family ideas to check out these articles.